birajaghoshal/ICML2019.submission/standard_BNN/README.md

 choosed_dataset: which dataset you want to use, as example, cifar10.

 T_factor: if provided calibrate test and validation set with the provided value.
 If not provided the code automatically optimize on validation to search for the T_factor that minimizes cross entropy.
-This should give you a unique value for T_factor as it is convex optimization.
+This should give you a unique value for T_factor as it is convex optimization problem.

 epochs: number of epochs for optimization (only used if T_factor is not provided).